-The Yarlung Tsangpo is known as Tibet’s Mother River.
-It runs from the Gyima Yangzong Glacier across the Tibetan Plateau, passing through the deepest canyon in the world, and eventually finishing 1,700 miles later in the Bay of Bengal.
-Around a third of the population dwell in the fertile lands around the Yarlung Tsangpo, and if they were ever to trace their ancestry, they would find themselves back at the river’s middle section, where on the south bank lies the city of Tsetang, capital of Shannan (Lhoka) prefecture, and the cradle of Tibetan civilization.
+The Yarlung Tsangpo, also known as Tibet’s Mother River, runs from the Gyima Yangzong Glacier across the Tibetan Plateau, passing through the deepest canyon in the world, and eventually finishing 1,700 miles later in the Bay of Bengal.
+On its fertile south bank lies the city of Tsetang: capital of Shannan (Lhoka) prefecture, and the cradle of Tibetan civilization.
+Around a third of Tibet’s population still dwell in the lands around the Yarlung Tsangpo, and can trace their ancestry back to communities that thrived along the river’s middle section where this atmospheric city now sits.

 Tsetang is a city of royal, religious and rural firsts.
-Firstly (sorry!), the Yumbu Lhakhang Palace here is said to have been the first building in Tibet, erected in honour of the king in the 2nd century, and still standing today.
-In terms of religion, the 8th century Samye Monastery is thought to be the country’s first Buddhist gompa.
-And (final first, we promise) according to local legend, the first field ever to be farmed in Tibet can be found near Tsetang in the Yarlung Valley.
+The Yumbu Lhakhang Palace is said to have been the first such building in Tibet, erected in honour of the king in the 2nd century, and still standing today.
+In terms of religion, the 8th century Samye Monastery is thought to be the country’s first Buddhist gompa, built to the traditional mandala design and rising elegantly from the surrounding landscape.
+And - final first, we promise - according to local legend, the first field ever to be farmed in Tibet can be found near Tsetang in the Yarlung Valley!